dhivaharjey/GUVI-MERN-STACK-DAY-5-TASK/README.md

 2. Create your own resume in JSON format

-- The resume is created by using JavaScript Object is in the **resume-details-object** folder.
+- The resume is created by using JSON format is in the **resume-details-object** folder.